Recommended Single Day Epic Ride Setup:

 - Check the weather and prepare for the worst but be reasonable.
 Carrying to much gear may cause you to bonk and have an unpleasant long ride.

 - Bring enough food and water for the longest reasonable ride scenario.
-Also bring water bottle(s) with an energy drink mix like HEED or Gatorade.
-It may be advantageous to bring a water filter as well depending on the ride length.
+Also bring water bottle(s) with an energy drink mix It may be advantageous to bring a water filter or Micropur MP1 Purification Tablets as well depending on the ride length.
 Check out Hammer Nutrition's recommended drink and food intake quantities. http://www.hammernutrition.com/downloads/fuelinghandbook.pdf

 - Make sure your gear is evenly distributed between you and your bike.
 I prefer to have it all on the bike and there are plenty of bike packs available.
 Important!
 Always test out your setup on a shorter ride before the epic!